jiere/kepler/enhancements/platform-validation.md

 Three solutions mentioned in previous comments: Kind, k3d/k3s, microshift.

-* Kind is current available solution in Kelper.
-It works well on BM, but has known issues in VM.
+* Kind is current available and widely-used solution in Kelper.

 * Microshift has also been supported in 2023 Q3.
 It is beneficial supplement to Kind and especially for local deployment verfication for Openshift scenarios.